American Left: Origins and developments (17th century–20th century)

 The organizers of the IWW disagreed on whether electoral politics could be employed to liberate the working class.
 Debs left the IWW in 1906, and De Leon was expelled in 1908, forming a rival "Chicago IWW" that was closely linked to the SLP.
 The (Minneapolis) IWW's ideology evolved into anarcho-syndicalism, or "revolutionary industrial unionism", and avoided electoral political activity altogether.
-It was successful organizing unskilled migratory workers in the lumber, agriculture, and construction trades in the Western states and immigrant textile workers in the Eastern states and occasionally accepted violence as part of industrial action.
+It was successful in organizing unskilled migratory workers in the lumber, agriculture, and construction trades in the Western states and immigrant textile workers in the Eastern states and occasionally accepted violence as part of industrial action.

 The SPA was divided between reformers who believed that socialism could be achieved through gradual reform of capitalism and revolutionaries who thought that socialism could only develop after capitalism was overthrown, but the party steered a center path between the two.
 The SPA achieved the peak of its success by 1912 when its presidential candidate received 5.9% of the popular vote.
 The first Socialist congressman, Victor L. Berger, had been elected in 1910.
 By the beginning of 1912, there were 1,039 Socialist officeholders, including 56 mayors, 305 aldermen and councilmen, 22 police officials, and some state legislators.
 Milwaukee, Berkeley, Butte, Schenectady, and Flint were run by Socialists.
 A Socialist challenger to Gompers took one-third of the vote in a challenge for leadership of the AFL.
-The SPA had 5 English and 8 foreign-language daily newspapers, 262 English and 36 foreign-language weeklies, and 10 English and 2 foreign-language monthlies.
+The SPA had five English and eight foreign-language daily newspapers, 262 English and 36 foreign-language weeklies, and 10 English and two foreign-language monthlies.

 American entry into the First World War in 1917 led to a patriotic hysteria aimed against Germans, immigrants, African Americans, class-conscious workers, and Socialists, and the ensuing Espionage Act and Sedition Act were used against them.
-The government harassed Socialist newspapers, the post office denied the SP use of the mails, and antiwar militants were arrested.
+The government harassed Socialist newspapers, the post office denied the SP use of the mails, and anti-war militants were arrested.
 Soon Debs and more than sixty IWW leaders were charged under the acts.